 Our discovery tool, Library Search, will look for books, journal articles and more in one quick easy search - a great place to start your research.
 The results list also includes full-text links to subscribed content, like articles and textbooks.

 To search Library 'Search all' you can use keywords relevant to your topic, author names or the title of the source.

 For a more comprehensive search, individual databases offer greater functionality and give full access to a tailored suite of resources for your subject.
 To find out the database available in your subject, look for your programme in our Subject Guides, or you can view and access all our Databases alphabetically on the Databases A-Z webpage.

 Search for books only (does not include all electronic books):

 Hello, I am Claire Mazer, the Academic Liaison Librarian for Brunel Law School and the Division of Politics & History (Department of SPS, including Criminology, MAISS and MPS - Policing).

 I can help you with using the Library's print and online resources and queries regarding reading lists.
 I also help students with referencing (OSCOLA, Chicago and Harvard).

 You can get in touch with me by email - Claire.Mazer@brunel.ac.uk.

 To set up an appointment with me, click on the 'Make an appointment' link.
-I will arrange to meet you either online via Zoom or Teams or in-person in the Library.
+Please note at present I am only offering online appointments.

 You can also email the Academic Services team for help: email@example.com.